puutaro/CommandClick/USAGE.md

 ### Setup ubuntu

-'CommandClick' is enable ubuntu as backend with with sound.
+'CommandClick' is enable ubuntu as backend with sound.

 [Procedure]